-- 1. A penalty set can be issued where the match officials consider a yellow card too harsh for the offence committed but still requires punitive action examples of which but not limited to are: - Not leaving a ball at the position at which a player was out. - Not raising hands whilst leaving court. - Intentional transfer of balls.

-- Intentionally wasting time. - 2.
+- 1. A penalty set can be issued where the match officials consider a yellow card too harsh for the offence committed but still requires punitive action examples of which but not limited to are: - Not leaving a ball at the position at which a player was out. - Not raising hands whilst leaving court. - Intentional transfer of balls. - Intentionally wasting time. - 2.
 A penalty set will mean that the player will be sent to the penalty box for the duration of the current set in play and the following set.
 The team will not be able to substitute the players and must play with the reduced number of players until the penalty set has expired. - 3.
-If this results in the team being short handed at the end of a 30 second of rest they will forfeit the set and the player's penalty set will be considered served.
-Should both teams be short handed, the set will be considered a draw. - A player may only be given a penalty set twice within a match after which all offences for the player will have to be given as a minimum of a yellow card.
+If this results in the team being unable to field at least 1 player for a set, they will forfeit the set and the player's penalty set will be considered served.
+Should both teams be unable to field at least 1 player for a set, the set will be considered a draw instead. - 4.
+A player may only be given a penalty set twice within a match after which all offences for the player will have to be given as a minimum of a yellow card.